shipujin/liveslak/README.txt

   -i|--infile <filename>     Full path to the ISO image file.
   -o|--outdev <filename>     The device name of your USB drive.
   -p|--persistence <name>    Custom name of the 'persistence' directory/file.
+                             If it does not exist yet, create it manually.
   -r|--refresh               Refresh the USB stick with the ISO content.
                              No formatting, do not touch user content.
   -s|--scan                  Scan for insertion of new USB device instead of